pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nlp-introduction/nlp-pipelines/_index.md

     2. "The river's bank eroded after the 2008 floods"

-To capture the fuzziness of natural language we need to define probabilistic models.
-We do not speak of a single meaning for a sentence - rather we speak of _a probability distribution over possible meanings_.
+To capture the fuzziness of language we need to define probabilistic models.
+In other words we will be speaking of _a probability distribution over possible meanings_ of the input text.

 ## NLP Pipelines

-To get started, we need some common ground on the NLP terminology - the terms are presented in the processing order of an NLP pipeline.
 This paragraph is heavily borrowed from [here](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e).

 | Term                               | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |